 The excretory system is responsible for removing waste from the body, usually urine.
 Through the regulation of internal fluids, this system aids in the maintenance of homeostasis.
 The kidneys, lungs, skin, ureter, urethra, and urine bladder are the primary components of the excretory system.

-The skin plays a minor role in excretion that is the organ through which perspiration (sweat) is released.
+- Skin – The skin plays a minor role in excretion which is the organ through which perspiration (sweat) is released.
 It is mostly responsible for temperature regulation.

-Salivary amylase—This is an enzyme that presents in the mouth and is responsible for the initial breakdown of starches into monosaccharides (simple sugars) from complex carbohydrates.
+- Salivary amylase—This is an enzyme that is present in the mouth and is responsible for the initial breakdown of starches into monosaccharides (simple sugars) from complex carbohydrates.

-Pepsin—Pepsin is an enzyme found in the stomach having the function of breaking down proteins into polypeptides.
+- Pepsin—Pepsin is an enzyme found in the stomach that has the function of breaking down proteins into polypeptides.

-Bile—Bile is fluid in green-brown is produced in the liver and stored in the gallbladder.
+- Bile—Bile is fluid green-brown and is produced in the liver and stored in the gallbladder.
 It is responsible for carrying waste away and breaking down fats.

 The Nervous System